cleocoded/atlas-go/README.md

 **Location-based DeFi on Flow.** Visit real-world locations, claim attendance emblems, and earn boosted yield on your USDC deposits.

-Atlas Go is built entirely on **Flow EVM** — leveraging Flow's native Cadence Arch precompile for verifiable on-chain randomness and low-cost transactions.
+Atlas Go is built entirely on **Flow** and leverages Flow's native Cadence Arch precompile for verifiable on-chain randomness.

 ## How It Works